Menus

 Description: Displays text within the badge associated with the menu item.

-Use Case: Use this to show counts or statuses, such as the number of notifications.
+Use Case: Use this to show, for example, counts or statuses, such as the number of notifications.

 Description: Stores additional data specific to the menu item.